 - 6. Click the Add Service button. - 7.
 In the Service Name field, type a descriptive service name. - 8.
 From the Service User menu, select a user option: - Any (the default) allows any computer on the Internet to use this service. - Single address restricts the service to a particular computer. - 9.
-From the Service Type menu, select TCP or UDP or TCP/UDP (both).
+From the Service Type menu, select TCP or UDP. - 10.
+In the Triggering Port field, enter the number of the outbound traffic port that will open the inbound ports. - 11.
+From the Connection Type menu, select TCP/UDP, TCP, or UDP. - 12.
+In the Starting Port, and Ending Port fields, enter the inbound connection information. - 13.
+Click the Apply button.